sunsided/CarND-Advanced-Lane-Lines/README.md

 Since the lane lines are designed to be positioned at the locations `x=100` and `x=200`, we know that the lane center is expected to be at `x=150`.
-By taking the arithmetic mean of the _actual_ lane positions at the bottom of the image and determining the deviation from the expected position, we can (by normalizing) determine the absolute deviation from the lane center in percent (of a half half) and, ultimately, meters.
+By taking the arithmetic mean of the _actual_ lane positions at the bottom of the image and determining the deviation from the expected position, we can (by normalizing) determine the absolute deviation from the lane center in percent (of a half lane) and, ultimately, meters.

 #### 6. Rendering the results into the original image